-All flyers for EWDD services or events that are prepared in Spanish or another language must be sent to EWDD Public Information Officer Jamie Francisco at Jamie.Francisco@lacity.org for review.
-EWDD will route all flyers prepared in languages other than English to EWDD staff identified for translation.
+All flyers for EWDD services or events that are prepared in Spanish or another language must be sent to EWDD's Comms Team (ewddcomms@lacity.org) for review.
+The Comms Team will route all flyers prepared in languages other than English to EWDD staff identified for translation.